ideasman42/emacs-stackexchange-snippets/readme.rst

 Package List
 ============

-The current list of packages are as follows:
+The current list of packages and their authors are as follows:

 ..
 BEGIN PACKAGE LIST